dolph/recipes/black-beans.md

 - 1 teaspoon chili powder
 - 1 small chipotle in adobo, puréed

+Combine, bring to a boil, then simmer for an hour until thickened:

+- 1 can black beans, rinsed and drained
+- 1 cup water, adding more if necessary to cover
+- 1 teaspoon dried oregano
+- 1 bay leaves
+- 1 sprig sage leaves
+- 1/2 teaspoon cumin

 Discard the stems, bay leaves, etc, from the pot of beans.
 Remove, but reserve, extra cooking liquid (keep the beans soaked).

-Add to the pot of beans and cook another hour or so until thickened.
-Add reserved liquid if needed.

-- Sautéed onion mixture
-- 1/2 teaspoon cumin

 Combine and adjust heat to taste: